 We have historically funded our growth and capital expenditures with our working capital, cash flow from operations and debt financing.
-We expect our non-development 2023 capital expenditures to range between \$15,000 and \$19,000.
+We expect our non-development 2023 capital expenditures to range between \$14,000 and \$17,000.
 Our 2023 capital plans include annual preventative maintenance expenditures, annual wellfield expansion projects, other specific facility improvements, and information technology improvements.
-Additionally, we currently estimate that our existing 2023 development capital expenditures will range between \$70,000 and \$100,000.
-The majority of our 2023 development capital expenditures are related to our Pico digestion capacity increase, the ongoing development of Montauk Ag Renewables, our second Apex facility, and our recently announced Blue Granite RNG project.
+Additionally, we currently estimate that our existing 2023 development capital expenditures will range between \$65,000 and \$85,000.
+The refinement in 2023 development capital range is primarily related to the first phase of the North Carolina development project.
+The majority of our 2023 development capital expenditures are related to our Pico digestion capacity increase, the ongoing development of Montauk Ag Renewables, our second Apex facility, the Blue Granite RNG project and the Bowerman RNG project.
 Our Amended Credit Agreement provides us with a \$120,000 revolving credit facility, with a \$75,000 accordion option, providing us with access to additional capital to implement our acquisition and development strategy.
 We are currently in various stages of discussions regarding a variety of strategic growth opportunities.
-Included amongst these opportunities are: approximately up to seven LFG RNG sites and waste water treatment to RNG opportunities.
+Included amongst these opportunities are: approximately up to eight LFG RNG, ADG RNG, and waste water treatment to RNG opportunities.
 If we ultimately enter into definitive agreements for any of these opportunities, we expect to incur material capital expenditures related to either acquisition costs or development costs, or both.
 As we continue to explore strategic growth opportunities and while we have entered into nonbinding letters of intent for certain of these opportunities, we provide no assurances that our plans related to any or all of these strategic opportunities will progress to definitive agreements.
-We believe that our existing cash and cash equivalents, cash generated from operations, and credit availability under our Amended Credit Agreement would allow us to pursue and close on our identified strategic growth opportunities in addition to the previously discussed non-development and development capital
+We believe that our existing cash and cash equivalents, cash generated from operations, and credit availability under our Amended Credit Agreement would allow us to pursue and close on our identified strategic growth opportunities in addition to the previously discussed non-development and development capital expenditures.